-Introduction Copyright © 2022 by Dinesh Ramoo; Martha Lally; and Suzanne Valentine-French is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
-2 About the Book Dinesh Ramoo; Martha Lally; and Suzanne Valentine-French This open textbook, Developmental Psychology: A Canadian Perspective, by Dinesh Ramoo at Brandon University is an adaptation of Lifespan Development: A Psychological Perspective by Martha Lally and Suzanne Valentine-French, licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This open textbook, Developmental Psychology - A Canadian Perspective, by Dinesh Ramoo at Brandon University is an adaptation of Lifespan Development - A Psychological Perspective by Martha Lally and Suzanne Valentine-French, licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 This version was built from the adoption for PSYC 333 Fundamentals of Lifespan Development by Dr. Erin Barker at Concordia University, Montreal.
-Erin Barker's adoption includes H5P activities to which Dinesh Ramoo added further activities.
-Dinesh Ramoo's adoption is supported by Campus Manitoba.
-Dr. Erin Barker's version was replicated from the the original version on LibreTexts to Pressbooks.
-Minor changes were made throughout the book, including: - relevant Canadian resources were added; - H5P interactive activities were added: - formatting of figures and tables was improved (e.g. numbering, positions, captions); and - alt-text was added to all images and photos.
+Erin Barker's adoption included H5P activities to which Dinesh Ramoo added further activities.
+Dinesh Ramoo's adoption was supported by Campus Manitoba.

+Dr Erin Barker's version was replicated from the the original version on LibreTexts to Pressbooks.
+Minor changes were made throughout the book, including:

+- · Relevant Canadian resources were added - H5P interactive activities were added - Formatting of figures and tables was improved (e.g. numbering, positions, captions) - · Alt-text was added to all images and photos

+Dr Dinesh Ramoo's adaptation:

-Dr. Dinesh Ramoo's adaptation - incorporates information for the Canadian context into each chapter; - adds information on Indigenous knowledge; - replaces statistics and graphs from the United States with information from Canada; - replaces most of the images along with alt-text; - adds new H5P interactive activities; - rearranges existing H5P activities into relevant parts of each chapter; and - includes chapter summaries.
+- · Incorporated information for the Canadian context into each chapter - · Added information on indigenous knowledge - · Replaced statistics and graphs from the United States with information from Canada - · Replaced most of the images along with alt-text - Added new H5P interactive activities - · Rearranged existing H5P activities into relevant parts of each chapter - Created chapter summaries

 Open textbooks are open educational resources (OER), which are defined as "teaching, learning and research materials in any medium - digital or otherwise - that reside in the public domain or have been released under an open license that permits no-cost access, use, adaptation and redistribution by others with no or limited restrictions."

-UNESCO.
-"Open Educational Resources (OER)."
-Accessed January 19, 2021. https://en.unesco.org/themes/building-knowledge-societies/oer This open textbook was developed as a part of the Campus Manitoba OpenEd Program at Brandon University.
+This open textbook was developed as a part of the Campus Manitoba OpenEd Program at Brandon University.
 For more information, please contact open@campusmanitoba.ca.

 Preface from the original version on LibreTexts:

 This open text is disseminated via the Open Education Resource (OER) LibreTexts Project (https://LibreTexts.org) and like the hundreds of other open texts available within this powerful platform, it is licensed to be freely used, adapted, and distributed.
-This book is openly licensed, which allows you to make changes, save, and print this book as long as the applicable license is indicated at the bottom of each page.
-Instructors can adopt existing LibreTexts texts or remix them to quickly build course-specific resources to meet the needs of their students.
-Unlike traditional textbooks, LibreTexts' web-based origins allow powerful integration of advanced features and new technologies to support learning.
+This book is openly licensed which allows you to make changes, save, and print this book as long as the applicable license is indicated at the bottom of each page.

+Instructors can adopt existing LibreTexts texts or Remix them to quickly build course-specific resources to meet the needs of their students.
+Unlike traditional textbooks, LibreTexts' web based origins allow powerful integration of advanced features and new technologies to support learning.